lorenzo-deluca/lorenzo-deluca/README.md

 # Hello, I'm Lorenzo De Luca! 👋
+I’m a software developer with a passion for clean code, open-source projects, and continuous learning.
+Welcome to my GitHub profile!
 <img src="https://raw.githubusercontent.com/lorenzo-deluca/lorenzo-deluca/output/snake.svg" alt="" />

-I'm an experienced Solution Engineer specializing in industry automation, IoT integration, supervision, and monitoring.
+I've experience Solution Engineer specializing in industry automation, IoT integration, supervision, and monitoring.
 I primarily work with Microsoft technologies, such as C# and the .NET Core framework, and am currently learning Azure cloud computing services.
 I also utilize Docker and containers in my projects.

+## About Me
+- 🔭 I’m currently working on various iOT smart home projects.
+- 🌱 I’m learning more about microservices architecture and containerization with Docker and Kubernetes.
 - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about IoT, industry automation, or cloud services.